-The massive combination of lasers shown in Figure 30.41 can be used to induce nuclear fusion, the energy source of the sun and hydrogen bombs.
+The massive combination of lasers shown in Figure 30.39 can be used to induce nuclear fusion, the energy source of the sun and hydrogen bombs.
 Since lasers can produce very high power in very brief pulses, they can be used to focus an enormous amount of energy on a small glass sphere containing fusion fuel.
 Not only does the incident energy increase the fuel temperature significantly so that fusion can occur, it also compresses the fuel to great density, enhancing the probability of fusion.
 The compression or implosion is caused by the momentum of the impinging laser photons.

-Figure 30.41 This system of lasers at Lawrence Livermore Laboratory is used to ignite nuclear fusion.
+FIGURE 30.39 This system of lasers at Lawrence Livermore Laboratory is used to ignite nuclear fusion.
 A tremendous burst of energy is focused on a small fuel pellet, which is imploded to the high density and temperature needed to make the fusion reaction proceed. (credit: Lawrence Livermore National Laboratory, Lawrence Livermore National Security, LLC, and the Department of Energy)

-Music CDs are now so common that vinyl records are quaint antiquities.
-CDs (and DVDs) store information digitally and have a much larger information-storage capacity than vinyl records.
+Before being largely replaced by streaming services and other storage methods, music CDs and DVDs were extremely common.
+They store information digitally and have a much larger information-storage capacity than their predecessors, audio and video cassette tapes.
 An entire encyclopedia can be stored on a single CD.
-Figure 30.42 illustrates how the information is stored and read from the CD.
+Figure 30.40 illustrates how the information is stored and read from the CD.
 Pits made in the CD by a laser can be tiny and very accurately spaced to record digital information.
 These are read by having an inexpensive solid-state infrared laser beam scatter from pits as the CD spins, revealing their digital pattern and the information encoded upon them.

-Figure 30.42 A CD has digital information stored in the form of laser-created pits on its surface.
+FIGURE 30.40 A CD has digital information stored in the form of laser-created pits on its surface.
 These in turn can be read by detecting the laser light scattered from the pit.
 Large information capacity is possible because of the precision of the laser.
 Shorter-wavelength lasers enable greater storage capacity.

-Holograms, such as those in Figure 30.43, are true three-dimensional images recorded on film by lasers.
+Holograms, such as those in Figure 30.41, are true three-dimensional images recorded on film by lasers.
 Holograms are used for amusement, decoration on novelty items and magazine covers, security on credit cards and driver's licenses (a laser and other equipment is needed to reproduce them), and for serious three-dimensional information storage.
 You can see that a hologram is a true three-dimensional image, because objects change relative position in the image when viewed from different angles.

-Figure 30.43 Credit cards commonly have holograms for logos, making them difficult to reproduce (credit: Dominic Alves, Flickr)
+FIGURE 30.41 Credit cards commonly have holograms for logos, making them difficult to reproduce (credit: Dominic Alves, Flickr)

-The name hologram means "entire picture" (from the Greek holo, as in holistic), because the image is three-dimensional.
+The name hologram means "entire picture" (from the Greek holo, as in holistic), because the image is threedimensional.
 Holography is the process of producing holograms and, although they are recorded on photographic film, the process is quite different from normal photography.
 Holography uses light interference or wave optics, whereas normal photography uses geometric optics.
-Figure 30.44 shows one method of producing a hologram.
+Figure 30.42 shows one method of producing a hologram.
 Coherent light from a laser is split by a mirror, with part of the light illuminating the object.
 The remainder, called the reference beam, shines directly on a piece of film.
 Light scattered from the object interferes with the reference beam, producing constructive and destructive interference.
 As a result, the exposed film looks foggy, but close examination reveals a complicated interference pattern stored on it.
 Where the interference was constructive, the film (a negative actually) is darkened.
 Holography is sometimes called lensless photography, because it uses the wave characteristics of light as contrasted to normal photography, which uses geometric optics and so requires lenses.